Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 ACTIVE-PASSIVE

-In the process of activity in the organization there is a large number of business transactions that change the balances of funds and their sources in the balance sheet.
-It is impossible to draw up a new balance sheet after each operation, therefore, all business transactions are first reflected in the accounting accounts, since the balance sheet is drawn up on the 1st day of the month (quarter, year), it is impossible to use it to monitor daily changes in the composition of property, liabilities enterprises, sources of their formation.
+In the process of activity in the organization, a large number of business transactions occur that change the balances of funds and their sources in the balance sheet.
+It is impossible to draw up a new balance sheet after each operation, therefore all business transactions are first reflected in the accounting accounts, since the balance sheet is drawn up on the 1st day of the month (quarter, year), it cannot be used to daily monitor changes occurring in the composition of property and liabilities enterprises, sources of their formation.
 For current accounting and control, a system of accounting accounts is used.

-An accounting account is a method of current grouping and accounting, control of assets, liabilities, and business transactions that are homogeneous in terms of economic content.
+An accounting account is a method of current grouping and accounting, control of assets, liabilities, and business transactions that are homogeneous in economic content.

-Accounting for funds and sources on the accounts of accounting is carried out continuously and consistently.
-Each accounting account has its own number and name, shows which means and processes are reflected in this account.
-The account is opened for each type of economic assets, their sources.
-In each separate account, the initial state of the object being recorded and its changes (transactions) are recorded, and therefore, at any time, a new state of the object can be determined.
+Accounting for funds and sources in accounting accounts is carried out continuously and consistently.
+Each accounting account has its own number and name, which shows what funds and processes are reflected in this account.
+An account is opened for each type of economic funds and their sources.
+Each separate account records the initial state of the object being taken into account and its changes (operations), and therefore, at any point in time, the new state of the object can be determined.

-In my own way appearance the account is a table consisting of two parts: left - debit, right - credit.
-At the beginning of the table, the name and code of the account are written.
-In the accounts of accounting, information can be reflected both in quantitative and in value terms.
+In my own way appearance The account is a table consisting of two parts: the left one is debit, the right one is credit.
+The name and code of the account are written at the beginning of the table.
+In accounting accounts, information can be reflected both quantitatively and in value terms.

-To open an account, you must write down the amount from the balance sheet (under the relevant item), which is called the balance or balance.
-Distinguish between the balance at the beginning and the balance at the end of the reporting period.
+To open an account, you need to write down the amount from the balance (under the corresponding item), which is called the balance or balance.
+There are balances at the beginning and balances at the end of the reporting period.

-During the month, the account records the amounts of business transactions, which are calculated at the end of the month and are called turnover.
-The debit turnover and the credit turnover are distinguished and the final balance is displayed, which is used when compiling the balance sheet at the beginning of the next period.
+During the month, the amounts of business transactions are recorded on the account, which are calculated at the end of the month and called turnover.
+The debit turnover and the credit turnover are distinguished and the final balance is displayed, which is used when drawing up the balance sheet at the beginning of the next period.

 Active bank accounts